xissburg/edyn/docs/Design.md

 ```

 It is not necessary to assign a shape to a rigid body.
 That enables the simulation to contain amorphous rigid bodies which are not visually present in the simulation and don't participate in collision detection, but instead are connected to other bodies via constraints and are used to generate forces that affect the primary entities that users interact with.
 As an example, this can be useful to simulate drivetrain components in a vehicle.

+# The Physics Step

+This is the order of major updates during one simulation step:

+1. Process messages and registry operations, thus synchronizing state with the main registry, which might create new entities in the local registry.
+2. Run broad-phase collision detection.
+Contact manifolds are created and destroyed in this step.
+3. Run narrow-phase collision detection.
+Closest point calculations are performed and contact points are created.
+4. Solve restitution.
+This is done before applying gravity to prevent resting bodies from bouncing.
+5. Apply external forces such as gravity.
+6. Solve constraints.
+7. Apply constraint impulses.
+8. Integrate velocities to obtain new positions and orientations.
+9. Asynchronous execution only: Send registry operations accumulated during step to main thread.

 # Foundation